-3.4 PRODUCT HANDLING
+3.4 Product handling

 Describe and show on plans at an appropriate scale the proposed methods and facilities to be used for product storage and for transferring product from the processing plant to the storage facilities and from the storage facilities to the transport facilities.
+Descriptions should include all infrastructure elements appropriate to the Project proposal, including haul and access roads, causeways, stockpile areas, barge loading facilities and any areas of dredging.
 Include discussion of any environmental design features of these facilities including bunding of storage facilities.

-3.5 INFRASTRUCTURE REQUIREMENTS
+3.5 Infrastructure requirements